CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

       | PCA-Based Anomaly Detection     |  Finds unusual patterns based on direction and variance from “normal” behavior      | Works well when normal behavior is consistent and                                                                                                                                          smooth; effective for correlated features          |
       | Isolation Forest                | Separates each point using decision trees; anomalies are isolated in fewer splits   | Works well when anomalies are fewand clearly different in                                                                                                                                 value (not just pattern)                            |

+## Review

+By the end of this lab, you have:

+- Created and configured an Azure ML workspace and compute cluster.

+- Uploaded and prepared a dataset using Clean Missing Data.

+- Trained and scored a PCA-Based Anomaly Detection model.

+- Viewed and interpreted anomaly predictions.

+- Exported the output to Azure Blob Storage for permanent storage.